26 February 2018

 Many congratulations to the Scottish government for conducting the survey and for the strategic approach they have taken to improving breastfeeding outcomes in Scotland, and to all those working in infant feeding to support mothers, their babies and families.

-The Baby Friendly Initiative standards recommend that families are provided ongoing, face-to-face, predictable support with feeding, right from initial considerations during pregnancy, through to getting breastfeeding off to a good start, to continuing breastfeeding for as long as mothers wish.
+The Baby Friendly Initiative standards recommend that families are provided ongoing, face-to-face support with feeding, right from initial considerations during pregnancy, through to getting breastfeeding off to a good start, to continuing breastfeeding for as long as mothers wish.
 A key part of Baby Friendly practice is supporting breastfeeding initiation through skin-to-skin contact; it is a credit to all maternity services in Scotland to see that 86% of all mothers and babies have skin-to-skin contact at birth (93% of vaginal births and 73% caesarean sections).
 The results highlight that supporting breastfeeding initiation as soon as possible after birth whilst the mother is in hospital has a positive impact; for example, the six week breastfeeding rate was markedly higher (86%) among women who were exclusively breastfeeding at discharge.

 It is encouraging that 89% of mothers who experienced problems with breastfeeding indicated that they received help with or information on these.
 However, women in Scotland, like the whole of the UK, live in a culture where bottle feeding is the norm, and 75% of mothers who stopped breastfeeding their infants reported that they would have liked to have given breastmilk for longer.
 The key reasons for stopping earlier than wished were concerns about feeding problems (49%), milk supply (45%) and finding it “too difficult” (25%).
 Whilst services have improved, this study reinforces the need for professional, ongoing support to manage these problems, as required by the Baby Friendly Health Visiting and Children’s Centre standards.
-Encouragingly, 68% of respondents who were breastfeeding had done so in public, an increase of 8% from the 2010 survey.
+Encouragingly, 68% of respondents who were breastfeeding had done so in public, an increase of 8% of all mothers from the 2010 survey.

 In order to maximise child health outcomes, the Baby Friendly Initiative, in line with the WHO and UK governments’ recommendations, promotes exclusive breastfeeding to six months.
 In order to achieve this goal, the Baby Friendly standards require that health professionals support mothers to maximise the amount of breastmilk their baby receives.
 At the same time, with the survey showing that by 8-12 weeks only 25% of all babies had not received infant formula at some stage, it is also important that families who formula feed are supported to do so as safely as possible, and services are required to demonstrate this support when implementing the Baby Friendly Initiative standards.
 Positively, the majority of respondents who formula fed knew how to clean feeding equipment (83%), to only make up one feed at a time (71%) and to only use first stage milks (98%).